Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 ---
 ## Stage 2: Attacking the Capsone VM using the VM Kali Linux

 - Stages of Engagement: The commands below are run on the Kali Linux.
-In this case the Hacker's machine (Kali Linux) is already part of
+In this case the Hacker's machine (Kali Linux) is already part of the network.
+That is why there is no need to perform OSNIT/Recon-NG in this project as we are not targeting any external network or website

 a) **Information Gathering**: Obtaining info regarding the network, e-g ip addresses etc